 - The right to erasure of your personal data;

 - The right to data portability (to receive an electronic copy of your personal data);

 - Rights relating to automated decision making including profiling.

 Individuals can exercise their Access Rights at any time.
 As mandated by UK and EU law we will not charge a fee to process these requests, however if your request is considered to be repetitive, wholly unfounded and/or excessive, we are entitled to charge a reasonable administration fee or to refuse your request.

-In exercising your Access Rights, you should understand that in some situations we may unable to fully meet your request, for example if you make a request for us to delete all of your personal data, we may be required to retain some data for business administration or for prevention of crime purposes.
+In exercising your Access Rights, you should understand that in some situations we may be unable to fully meet your request, for example if you make a request for us to delete all of your personal data, we may be required to retain some data for business administration, legal or for prevention of crime purposes.

 PROTECTING YOUR DATA